The formation of CDM haloes I: Collapse thresholds and the ellipsoidal collapse model: Summary

 \section{Summary}

-We have used two cosmological simulations of structure formation to test a key assumption commonly used in excursion set modeling of structure formation, namely, that the regions of the linear density field that collapse to form bound objects are spherical.
-We used our results to motivate a deeper look into the collapse boundaries of dark matter halos predicted by the ellipsoidal collapse model.
+We have used two cosmological simulations of structure formation to study the properties of the Lagrangian progenitors of CDM haloes (or ``protohaloes''), the results of which were compared directly against the predictions of the EC model.
 Our main results can be summarized as follows.

 \begin{itemize}